| |

 -

-Quinn's book, this means expert.
-I have also been told
+Cameron Quinn's book, this means expert.
+I have also

-that it literally means Master Teacher.
-It is the generic
+been told that it literally means Master Teacher.
+It is

-title for all ranks above and including 5th dan.
-In some
+the generic title for all ranks above and including 5th dan

-called Sensei unless he or she is a Branch Chief.
-In some
+3rd dan is called Sensei unless he or she is a Branch

 in some organisations it is also a conferred title that does not

-come automatically with grade, and in yet other organisations
+come automatically with grade, and in some organisations it may

-it may even be conferred on people with a 4th dan.
+even be conferred on people with only a 4th dan.

 - Hanshi